 But it’s in the introduction of the new Color Range Masking and Luminance Masking tool where the magic for this new version begins, as we can create much-stylised masks for HSL adjustments or go into deep detail without needing to add Photoshop to your editing workflow for such tasks.
 Huge improvement indeed, and we can be expectant for further updates that will turn Photoshop into just a tool for doing massive photo manipulation edits rather than a necessity for the sake of some common editing procedures.

-Color Range Mask works by selecting an area based on the sampled colours we’re taking – exactly the same way this tool works for Photoshop, and Luminance one uses the pixel brightness instead.
-To make these new adjustments mode active we must work with the Gradient or Adjustment Brush tools, selecting one of the modes we wish to include, but consider that for improved accuracy you need to click and drag rectangles around the areas in which you desire colours to be sampled.
+Color Range Mask works by selecting an area based on the sampled colors we’re taking – exactly the same way this tool works for Photoshop, and Luminance one uses the pixel brightness instead.
+To make these new adjustments mode active we must work with the Gradient or Adjustment Brush tools, selecting one of the modes we wish to include, but consider that for improved accuracy you need to click and drag rectangles around the areas in which you desire colors to be sampled.
 In the case of the Luminance Range Mask, we can work with the Feather slider to smooth the falloff for the selected luminance range.

 Finally, some considerable improvements have been made in terms of speed & performance, mostly in the time needed to switch between Library and Develop modules, something much appreciated indeed.
 To take a look at the new cameras supported by this update regarding Adobe Camera Raw, we suggest you take a look at this link.